Technigo/project-guess-who/README.md

-# Guess Who game with Javascript
+# Guess Who with Javascript

 The second week of the bootcamp, our task was to create a Guess Who game using vanilla Javascript, HTML and CSS.
 We worked individually.